University of Nottingham Halls of Residence: Florence Boot

 Florence Boot Hall provides accommodation for just under 200 students.
 The hall is named after Florence Boot, the wife of Jesse Boot, the first Lord Trent, a major benefactor to the university.
 The hall was designed by Percy Richard Morley Horder.
 It was opened in 1928, making it the oldest hall on the campus (Hugh Stewart Hall has existed for longer as Lenton Hall, but Florence Boot has been designated as a hall for longer).
-It was originally all female, but has been mixed sex since 2000.
+The first warden was Inez de Castro, from 1928 to 1942.
+The hall was originally all female, but has been mixed sex since 2000.

+Louise Mary Long (1892-1981) of Whatton, Nottinghamshire, a former Voluntary Aid Detachment nurse, was appointed Matron of Florence Boot Hall on its opening in 1928.
+Long was involved with the Warden Inez de Castro in running the hall, and had responsibility for the physical well-being of the students.

+In the late 1930s, Laura Coles (1895-1948), who had completed her training at King Edward VII Hospital, Windsor in 1920 and become a registered nurse on the opening of the nursing register in 1921, was appointed by the College, to provide nursing care for all sickness and accidents at the College, residing at Florence Boot Hall.